 Digital and internet art;

-Emerging cultural institutions like Burning Man and Meow Wolf.
+Emerging arts & culture institutions like Burning Man and Meow Wolf.

 Philosophy of science;